-As part of the West Davis Highway project, noise walls are proposed in five locations:
+As part of the West Davis Highway project, proposed noise walls were approved by balloted residents in five locations:

 - Wall 1 – Centerville Community Park – Approved for construction